AcmeCat/PropertyList/README.md

 # PropertyList
-A simple native Adroid app using Kotlin
+A simple native Android app using Kotlin